fourieraudio/docs/manual/transform.client/home/chains.md

 # Plugin Chains

-With patent pending technology, the **transform**.engine not only reboots a plugin if it becomes unresponsive but it also leaves all other plugin chains unaffected.
+With patent-pending technology, the **transform**.engine not only reboots a plugin if it crashes but it also leaves all other plugin chains unaffected.

 Click add and a plugin chain will appear, with audio passing from top to bottom.